 The next step is to confirm the assignment by doing the boarding steps on the terminal.

 Step 2: Board your terminal

 - Switch on the terminal.
 During startup, the display turns on and off a few times.

-- If the display shows Configure network, connect the terminal to your network.
-Refer to the "Connect to your network" page in the user guide for your terminal model.
+- If the display shows Configure network, connect the terminal to the internet.

 - On the terminal, select Board the terminal.

 Situation Instructions The Board the terminal button doesn't show.
 The terminal is boarded already.
 If you recently reassigned the terminal to a different store, wait until the next synchronization with the Adyen platform (on average every three hours) and try again.
 The display shows a list of stores.

 - Find your store; you can Search by city and/or scroll the list.

 - Select your store.

 The display shows one store.
 Select Confirm to accept the store that the terminal was assigned to.